maheshpalaka298/RTL-Coding/4-Bit BCD Counter/README.md

-# 4 Bit BCD Counter in Verilog HDL, Simulated in EDa Playground
+# 4 Bit BCD Counter in Verilog HDL, Simulated in EDA Playground